 Load Style File

-Load a *.gm_layer_style file to style the layer.
-This option is available when styling by attribute or assigning random colors to features.
+Load a *.gm_layer_style file or Style Layer Descriptor (SLD) file to style the layer.
+This option is available when applying a single style to all features, styling by attribute, or assigning random colors to features.

 Save Style File